package-url/community/documentation/style-guide.md

 ## Diction

-When possible, avoid using -ing verb forms as the first word in any heading or  title.
+- When possible, avoid using -ing verb forms as the first word in any heading or  title.
 An -ing verb form is a present participle or gerund.
 These verb forms are inconsistently translated when they're used as the first word in a title, and they increase character count in limited spaces.

-- Avoid unnecessary adjective or adverbs
+- Avoid unnecessary adjectives or adverbs
-- A vs the vs nothing
+- Articles:
+   - Use “a” or “an” with a singular-count noun when you mean “one of many,” “any,” or “in general.”
+Example: I like a good movie (one of many movies).
+   - Use “the” with any noun when the meaning is specific; for example, when the noun names the only one (or one) of a kind.
+Example: New York is the largest city in the United States (only one city can be “the largest”).
+   - Don’t use “a,” “an,” or “the” with a noun when you mean “any,” “in general.”
+Example: He gave me information (not specific).
-- GB English for Ecma standard documents
+- Use GB English for any text that is part of the Ecma standard documentation for PURL or VERS.
+- Use Oxford commas,
+- Spelling:
+   - Use artefact instead of artifact
+   - Use behaviour instead of behavior
+   - Refer to "#" as hash sign, not number sign

 ### Line length
 Limit lines in a markdown file to 78 character lines to facilitate more accurate change tracking

 ### Code style
 - When to use code style (or not)

 ## URL references
 - How to refer to URLs - many options

 ## Ecma / ECMA
-from the Ecma directives
-The text of a document may be sub-divided in clauses, which may again be sub-divided.
-It is recommended that the number of levels does not exceed 3, even if the text processing templates developed in Ecma allow for a maximum of 5 levels.

 ### Terminology
 - ECMA is an acronym for the European Computer Manufacturers Association.